DanjelPiDev/CSharpHamster/README.md

 ***

 This project is more or less a "better" recreation of the [Java-Hamster-Model](https://www.java-hamster-modell.de/).
 I created this for a small tutorium teaching Object-Oriented-Programming.
+Feel free to use this project to do whatever you want to do with it.

 For more information go to the [C#-Hamster-Wiki](https://github.com/Dagait/GDC_CSharpHamster/wiki) page.